The JWST EXCELS survey: The ages and abundances of $3<z<5$ massive quiescent galaxies show that downsizing was already in place by $z\simeq4$: Alpha enhancement

-We finally discuss the impact that fitting $\alpha$-enhancement as a free parameter can have on estimates for stellar age and total metallicity, which could influence the conclusions we have drawn in Section \ref{sec:results}.
-As discussed in Section \ref{sec:metallicity}, \cite{Beverage2025} have reported that assuming scaled-solar abundances can produce up to $\simeq0.8-0.9$ dex biases in total stellar metallicities, compared to methods that measure individual chemical abundances.
+We finally discuss the impact that fitting $\alpha$-enhancement as a free parameter can have on estimates for stellar mass, age and total metallicity, which could influence the conclusions we have drawn in Section \ref{sec:results}.
+As discussed in Section \ref{sec:metallicity}, \cite{Beverage2025} have reported that assuming scaled-solar abundances can produce up to $\simeq0.7$ dex biases in total stellar metallicities (median offset $\simeq0.4$ dex), compared to methods that measure individual chemical abundances.
+However, this bias is not observed when total metallicity from solar-scaled fits are compared to [Fe/H] instead, indicating the solar-scaled fits are more sensitive to Fe-peak abundance instead of $\alpha$-abundance.
 Here, we expand the investigation of this issue to our wider variety of code, model and wavelength-range configurations.

-In Fig. \ref{fig:alpha_Fe_delta}, we plot the difference between the $t_\mathrm{form}$ and $\log_{10}(Z_*/\mathrm{Z_\odot})$ estimates returned by each $\alpha$-varying fitting configuration and the fiducial results from the BC03 fits.
-Several fitting results with outlying $\Delta t_\mathrm{form}$ and/or $\Delta \log_{10}(Z_*/\mathrm{Z_\odot})$ values can be clearly seen, namely \textsc{Bagpipes}-BPASS-\texttt{alf} range for 45981, 50789, 113667 and 117560, and \textsc{Bagpipes}-sMILES for 109760.
-These fits have already been determined as obviously problematic above in Section \ref{sec:alpha_highz}.
-Once the outliers are removed, the top panel of Fig. \ref{fig:alpha_Fe_delta} shows that offsets in $t_\mathrm{form}$ do not exceed 0.5 Gyr when alpha abundance is varied.
+In Fig. \ref{fig:alpha_Fe_delta}, we plot the difference between the stellar mass, $t_\mathrm{form}$ and $\log_{10}(Z_*/\mathrm{Z_\odot})$ estimates returned by each $\alpha$-varying fitting configuration and the fiducial results from the BC03 fits.
+Several fitting results with outlying $\Delta$ values in one or more of the three quantities can be clearly seen, namely \textsc{Bagpipes}-BPASS-\texttt{alf} range for 45981, 50789, 113667 and 117560, and \textsc{Bagpipes}-sMILES for 109760.
+These fits have already been determined as obviously problematic above in Section \ref{sec:alpha_highz}, and are marked in Fig. \ref{fig:alpha_Fe_delta} with open symbols.
+Additionally, as noted in Section \ref{sec:results}, the metallicity of PRIMER-EXCELS-113667 prove to be challenging to measure accurately.
+Therefore, we also do not consider this galaxy's $\Delta\log_{10}(Z_*/\mathrm{Z_\odot})$ values.
+Once the outliers are removed, Fig. \ref{fig:alpha_Fe_delta} shows that we do not observe a measurable global bias towards higher or lower stellar mass, $t_\mathrm{form}$ or $\log_{10}(Z_*/\mathrm{Z_\odot})$.
+Excluding the outliers, when alpha abundance is varied, offsets do not exceed 0.2 dex in stellar mass and 0.5 Gyr in $t_\mathrm{form}$.

-We measure the typical $\Delta t_\mathrm{form}$ between $\alpha$-enhanced and non-$\alpha$-enhanced runs by measuring the standard deviation via the median absolute deviation across all configurations in all galaxies, obtaining $\sigma_\mathrm{MAD}=0.29\,$Gyr.
+We measure the typical $\Delta t_\mathrm{form}$ between $\alpha$-enhanced and non-$\alpha$-enhanced runs by measuring the standard deviation via the median absolute deviation across all configurations in all galaxies, obtaining $\sigma_\mathrm{MAD}=0.31\,$Gyr.
 This is considerably smaller than the range spanned by our sample (Fig. \ref{fig:simple_results}).
 Thus, the lack of $\alpha$-variation in our fiducial fits does not strongly affect our conclusions in Sections \ref{sec:results} and \ref{sec:downsizing} concerning downsizing.